 TARGET PRACTICE

 So I decided to go back to drawing with ink pen.
 Here I am forced to own every mark because I cannot erase it.
-I felt like focussing on portrait, partly because I just like portraits and enjoy the challenge.
-The human form is the most challenging thing one can tackle as an artist, and I knew from previous experience that if I can have some success in that realm it can build back any confidence I may feel is lacking in my work.
+I felt like focussing on portrait, partly because I just like portraits and partly because tackling the human form is the most challenging thing one can approach as an artist; it enhances your skill level, sothat anything else you draw or paint can come more easily.

 I grabbed this image from my travel photos, which I had spotted in a Parisian shop window in the 6th arrondissment: